RiotGamesCookbooks/rbenv-cookbook/README.md

 ## default

-Delegates to `recipe[rbenv::system_install]`

-## system_install

-Configures a node with a system wide rbenv and ruby_build installation accessible by users in the rbenv group
+Configures a node with a system wide rbenv accessible by users in the rbenv group

 ## ruby_build

-Installs ruby_build to a node which enables rbenv the ability to install and manage versions of Ruby
+Installs ruby_build to a node which enables the `rbenv_ruby` LWRP to install Rubies to the node

 ## ohai_plugin